Cement Mixers For Sale – Buyers Guide – DIY and Commercial

 Your Concrete Mixer’s Capacity for Mixing Volume

 You must pay close attention to the terminology used in this situation.
 Drum volume and, of course, mixing volume are two terms you will probably hear the most during your time here.
 Both of these things are very different from one another.
 A typical mixer has a mixing capacity equivalent to approximately 80 per cent of the volume of the drum.
-If you used a drum that was 150 litres in capacity, you would be able to produce approximately 120 litres of cement, equal to the capacity of two wheelbarrows per load.
+If you used a drum that was 150 litres in capacity, you would be able to produce around 120 litres of cement, equal to the total of two wheelbarrows per load.

 It is essential to keep in mind that the homogeneity of the cement mix will suffer if you mix an excessive amount of cement at once.
 Suppose you do not fill the container to the appropriate level.
 In that case, the mixture will cling to the sides of the container, and you will waste a significant amount of time as a result.